CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-pom-clicks-logfile.md

-# Click Record Information
+# Click Record (new style) Information

-Every click on every link from messages sent via Publisher is logged in the pom-clicks log files.
-You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
+Every click on a link from messages sent via Publisher is logged in "pom-clicks" log files.
+The data in a record depends on which tracking system is used, the article [new link tracking system](https://www.copernica.com/en/blog/post/new-link-tracking-system "New link tracking system") states more information about the different tracking systems.
+You can download the content of the "pom-clicks" log files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order:

 | Data         | Description                                             |
 | ------------ | ------------------------------------------------------- |